Committed to Helping You Get Your Genentech Medicine

-The SMN is a form filled out and submitted by your doctor.
-You do not have to fill out any information on this form.
+- Your doctor fills out the Prescriber Service Form.
+You do not have to fill out anything on this form.

-Why do I need to sign the PAN form?
+Why do I need to sign the Patient Consent Form?

-The Patient Authorization and Notice of Release of Information, or PAN form, allows Pulmozyme Access Solutions to discuss your case with your doctor and your health insurance plan.
-We cannot work with you without a signed PAN form.
+The Patient Consent Form lets us discuss your health information with your doctor and your health insurance plan.
+We can’t work with you without a signed Patient Consent Form.

-I submitted the PAN online or gave the signed PAN to my doctor.
+I submitted the Patient Consent Form online or gave the signed Patient Consent Form to my doctor.
 Is there anything else I need to do to enroll?